ejolly/svelteturk/docs/import-export.md

 ## Export

 While you can copy the `.db` files as noted above to export data, they are not saved in a format that's particularly user friendly.
-Instead, SvelteTurk lets you export all it's data in JSON format using the Export Data button in the sidebar.
+Instead, SvelteTurk lets you export all its data in JSON format using the Export Data button in the sidebar.
 Many popular programs and languages like R and Python support reading and operating on `JSON` data.
 Clicking Export will create the following files in a location of your choosing, named with today's date:

 - `assts_{YYYY-MM-DD}.json` all Assignment data
 - `hits_{YYYY-MM-DD}.json` all HIT data